 Exaggerating experience and job roles

 Most employers who are vastly experienced at CV sifting and interviewing will quiz you about previous experience, job titles, responsibilities, employment dates, qualifications and the like so do not exaggerate or tell lies on your CV about any of this information.
 Never try and ‘blag’ an offer of employment as the truth will always come out, one way or the other.

 Use facts and real examples of your success to prove your value to employers, do not claim to be the ‘best salesman in the industry’ if you cant back it up.
 Claims like this are often impossible to prove and do not look very credible.
 If you have won awards then state them in a humble manner.

 Not including enough information about your current position

 Your current or most recent role is one of the most important factors to include in your CV as most recruiters will jump straight to it and study in some detail.
 The reason for this is that your current role gives recruiters the greatest indication of what you’re currently capable of.

 You need to include the job title, an overview/outline of the role and a list of key responsibilities and where applicable achievements.

 Ordering roles incorrectly

 Always list roles in reverse chronological order so that you start with the current / most recent role at the top.
+These pointers are important for connections.
 Recruiters want to see what you are doing now and aren’t to bothered about reading too much into what you were doing 10 years ago.

 If you would like help with your CV and sourcing a new position please call us on 0121 515 5910